page-header

-We spent 4 days trekking in the High Tatras on the Slovakian side, starting in Tatranská Kotlina village and ending in Strbske pleso lake.
-With our arrival and departure days in Poprad, our entire trip was 6-days.
+We trekked four days in the High Tatras on the Slovakian side, starting in Tatranská Kotlina village and ending in Strbske pleso lake.
+With our arrival and departure days in Poprad, our entire trip was 6 days.

 Our self-guided High Tatras hut-to-hut hiking trip was organized and compensated by TravelSlovakia.Sk.
 We have nothing but the highest praise for this Slovakian tour operator.
 Their communication is swift, precise, and thorough.
 Every part of our experience was seamless: the booking process, email communication throughout, pre-trek meet-up (with a guide), and the actual trek.